Germania (airline): Early years 1978-1999

-The airline was founded in April 1978 as Special Air Transport (SAT) in Cologne and started operations on 5 September 1978 with a Fokker F-27.
-In November 1978, a Sud Aviation Caravelle was purchased from LTU, which was replaced by two used Boeing 727-100 from Hapag-Lloyd Flug (now TUIfly).
-Germania Express adopted the IATA code "ST" which was previously used by Yanda Airlines.
+The origins of the airline date back to April 1978 when it was established as SAT Flug GmbH-Special Air Transport (SAT) in Cologne and started operations on 5 September of that same year with a Fokker F-27.
+In November 1978, a Sud Aviation Caravelle was purchased second-hand, which was replaced by two used Boeing 727-100, second-hand as well.

-In spring 1986, the company was re-organised and its name was changed to Germania, the traditional Latin name of Germany, on 1 June 1986.
+In spring 1986, the company was re-organised and its name was changed to Germania, the traditional Latin name of Germany, on 1 June 1986, inheriting all SAT activities.
 For many years, Germania's main area of doing business were charter services for TUI, Condor and Neckermann Reisen – an area in which Germania earned a reputation for offering the lowest prices.
+In April 1991 the activities of Berlin European UK were absorbed.

 In 1992 the registered office was relocated to Tegel.
 In the same year Germania won the bid for flight services between the old and new capital of Germany (Bonn and Berlin) on behalf of the German government, establishing a short-lived Beamten-Shuttle (German for “shuttle for civil servants”).